-Your IAR's primary compensation is composed of his/her "total production", which is based on the total assets he/she manages ("Assets Under Management") at IAIM, and commissions and trails he/she receives from IAA.
-Commissions and trails paid to an IAR by IAA are a percentage of the Gross Dealer Concessions ("GDC") IAA receives when a Client purchases securities through IAA.
+Your IAR's primary compensation is composed of his/her "total production", which is based on the total assets he/she manages at IAIM, and commissions and trails he/she receives from IAA.
+Commissions and trails paid to an IAR by IAA are a percentage of the gross dealer concessions IAA receives when a Client purchases securities through IAA.
 The compensation grid is investment neutral, meaning the percentage of the compensation from any given transaction your IAR receives does not vary based on the investment recommended.
 Your IAR's payout percentage is adjusted depending on your IAR's total production.
-Therefore, IARs have an incentive to increase their assets under management.
-The potential to receive higher payout percentage adjustments incentivizes your IAR's total production and payout percentage.
-This conflict grows as your IAR approaches specific IAIM production thresholds that will increase the percentage of the GDC he or she receives.
+Therefore, IARs have an incentive to increase their assets under management at IAIM.
+The potential to receive higher payout percentage adjustments incentivizes your IAR to encourage more trading or recommend the purchase of additional investments at IAA that increase your IAR's total production and payout percentage.
+This conflict grows as your IAR approaches specific production thresholds that will increase the percentage of the total compensation he or she receives.